 Absolutely!
 Here’s a quick reference list:

-• Help menu now features descriptions of all options
+- Help menu now features descriptions of all options

-• Images only display during single image processing
+- Images only display during single image processing

-• README updated to include `-b` option
+- README updated to include

-• Samples added to the repo
+option - Samples added to the repo

-• Single word titles are given a single bar for their title
+- Single word titles are given a single bar for their title

-• Version tagging was updated to be URL friendly (no dots, only dashes)
+- Version tagging was updated to be URL friendly (no dots, only dashes)

 In general, these are mainly quality of life updates.
 Either they fix bugs or they address minor inconveniences.

-Of all these changes, my favorite has to be the samples pageOpens in a new tab. which now shows you what images would look like under different conditions.
+Of all these changes, my favorite has to be the samples page which now shows you what images would look like under different conditions.
 For example, you can see what an image is like with and without a logo.

 I’m also a big fan of the help page update which now features descriptions of all the possible options.
 I expect this page to grow and develop over time.